Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - removing the whistleblower from his or her position;

 - tasking the whistleblower with investigating the conduct that he or she reported to the SEC;

 - changing the whistleblower’s job function;

 - stripping the whistleblower of his or her supervisory responsibilities; and

 Is it common for leniency to be shown to organisations that self-report and/or cooperate with authorities?
 If so, what process must be followed?

 Both the Department of Justice and the SEC provide the possibility of leniency for organisations that self-report and cooperate with the authorities.
 The decision of whether to disclose voluntarily is complex and fact dependent and has wide-ranging consequences that must be carefully considered.
 The primary Department of Justice policy is the Principles on Federal Prosecution of Business Organisations.
-In April 2016 the Department of Justice published a memorandum describing a Foreign Corrupt Practices Act pilot programme to encourage self-reporting and voluntary disclosure.
-The programme will be in effect until April 2017, unless extended.
+In November 2017 the Department of Justice announced a Foreign Corrupt Practices Act Corporate Enforcement Policy (USAM 9.47-120) which introduced a prior policy memorandum as part of Department of Justice prosecutorial guidelines.
+Although the Foreign Corrupt Practices Act Corporate Enforcement Policy does not provide any legal rights, it does provide guidance to entities that seek leniency from the Department of Justice for anticorruption offenses.
 The SEC’s policy is contained in the Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act 1934 and the Commission Statement on the Relationship of Cooperation to Agency Enforcement Decisions, commonly known as the ‘Seaboard Report’.